TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 ## Navigating between pages

-Navigation logic can reside in a view\'s code-behind, or in a data bound view model.
+Navigation logic can reside in a view's code-behind, or in a data bound view model.
 While placing navigation logic in a view might be the simplest approach, it is not easily testable through unit tests.
 Placing navigation logic in view model classes means that the logic can be